Chocobozzz/PeerTube/README.md

 directly in the web browser with <a href="https://github.com/feross/webtorrent">WebTorrent</a>.
 </h4>

-**PeerTube is sponsored by [Framasoft](https://framatube.org/#en), a non-profit that promotes, spreads and develops free culture in general, and free-libre software in particular.
+**PeerTube is developed by [Framasoft](https://framatube.org/#en), a non-profit that promotes and spreads free culture in general, and free-libre software in particular.
 If you want to support this project, please [consider donating to them](https://soutenir.framasoft.org/en/).**

 <p align="center">